Combining Experimental and Cosmological Constraints on Heavy Neutrinos: Benchmark scenarios

 For $m_D<M_I<m_B$ the $N_I$ can still be produced in B meson decays (with the charged B meson mass $m_B=5279.26\pm 0.17$ MeV).
 This makes a detection of the $N_I$ in B meson decays at LHCb or BELLE II possible.
 While the current bounds from these experiments \cite{Aaij:2014aba,Liventsev:2013zz} in most of the mass range are still weaker than the old bounds from DELPHI \cite{Abreu:1996pa}, they will soon become the front line in the exploration of the cosmologically motivated parameter space \cite{Canetti:2014dka}.

 \paragraph{Scenario C: The general sub-electroweak seesaw} - Finally, we explore a general scenario in which the $N_I$ are lighter than the W boson,

 This mass range is currently accessible to ATLAS and CMS.
 Both collaborations have published constraints for $M_I>m_W$ \cite{ATLAS:2012ak,Khachatryan:2014dka,Aad:2015xaa,Khachatryan:2015gha,CMS:2015sea}.
-These searches have been performed for both, the minimal seesaw (\ref{L}) as well as its left-right symmetric extension, see e.g. \cite{Barry:2013xxa}.
+Besides the minimal seesaw (\ref{L}), similar searches can be carried out for its left-right symmetric extension, see e.g.~\cite{Keung:1983uu,Nemevsek:2011hz,Mitra:2016kov,Chen:2013fna}.
 For $M_I<m_W$ some bounds have been released \cite{Khachatryan:2015gha,CMS:2015sea}, and the experimental perspectives are thought to improve in the future because the $N_I$ can be produced in gauge boson decays.
 It has been claimed that CMS can probe mixing angles as small as $U_I^2\sim10^{-9}$ \cite{NicoElena}, though the decay products in this case are comparably soft and the results appear to have a rather strong dependence on the cuts that are imposed during the analysis \cite{Helo:2013esa}.
-Even further improvement could be made at a future circular collider \cite{Blondel:2014bra,Antusch:2015mia,Antusch:2015rma}.
+A sensitivity to mixings $U_I^2\sim10^{-7}$, however, seems realistic \cite{Izaguirre:2015pga}, see also \cite{Gago:2015vma,Dib:2015oka,Dib:2016wge}.
+The reach of the LHC could further be extended with the MATHUSLA surface detector \cite{Chou:2016lxi}.
+Even further improvement could be made at a future lepton collider \cite{Abada:2014cca,Blondel:2014bra,Graverini:2015dka,Antusch:2015mia,Asaka:2015oia,Abada:2015zea,Antusch:2015rma,Antusch:2016vyf}.